-Vice President of Marketing, Fargo Jet Center (KFAR)
+Vice President of Business Development, Fargo Jet Center (KFAR)

 General Manager, ProJet Aviation (KJYO)

-The newest board member to join Paragon Aviation Group’s Advisory Board is Julie O’Brien, the General Manager for ProJet Aviation (KJYO) located in Leesburg, VA.
+One of the newest board members to join Paragon Aviation Group’s Advisory Board is Julie O’Brien, the General Manager for ProJet Aviation (KJYO) located in Leesburg, VA.

 President & CEO, Odyssey Aviation Bahamas

 Steven Kelly was born in the Bahamas and later moved to the United States where he attended McDonough School in Baltimore, Babson College in Wellesley, Massachusetts, and the University of Miami.
 When he returned to the Bahamas in 1977, he began his career at Bahamas Iron & Steel Co Limited and purchased the company in 1981.
 He continued to operate the company and grow his knowledge of general construction.

 In 1997, Steven wanted to embark on a new journey in an industry that was unknown to him.
 He purchased and renovated an existing FBO and opened as Nassau Jet Centre.
 In 1998, they joined forces with a chain of FBOs in order to expand service offerings and enhance safety practices.
 The FBO grew and established strong roots allowing them to become an independent FBO in 2008.
 This first-class FBO is now known as Odyssey Aviation Bahamas.
 As the President & CEO, Steven oversees all FBO operations including customer service, training programs, safety practices, and more.
 His methods have consistently allowed Odyssey Aviation Bahamas to be voted as the #1 FBO in the Caribbean.